 And compared to Jiecang, TA NIKoda doesn’t really give you a clear idea of how long they have been making motors for standing desks.
 Or how long have they been making them?
 So we cannot gauge their expertise.
 And though the brand has been around for several years, there is still no clear evidence of how long they have been engaged with standing desk motors.

 And we can say the opposite with Jiecang.
-Jiecang has been working with standing desks motors for several years.
+Jiecang has been working with standing desk motors for several years.
 Even Fully Jarvis and other midrange standing desks also use a Jiecang motor.

 So you might not have full confidence in a brand that technically doesn’t have a clear track record of things.
 And the stingier warranty may, of course, speak for itself.